-The Honors Program provides a rich and challenging experience for capable and motivated undergraduate students.
-Its purpose is to broaden and deepen the educational experience of students, to develop the intellectual integrity and moral character that define disciple-scholarship.
 An Honors education is not merely a more intensive general education or a more strenuous program in a major.
 Rather, it grounds students in broader interdisciplinary inquiry that strengthens leadership and encourages the integration of faith, intellect, and character.
-The Honors Program is comprised of three dimensions: Great Questions, Experiential Learning, and the Honors Thesis.
 The central focus of the program is the study of big or "great" questions.
-Through coursework, research, writing, and hands-on experiences, students explore interdisciplinary approaches and consider ways in which "unexpected connections" not only can be found between different disciplines, but also can lead to a deeper understanding of the questions we seek to answer.
+Through coursework, research, writing, and hands-on experiences, students explore interdisciplinary approaches and consider ways in which unexpected connections not only can be found between different disciplines, but also can lead to a deeper understanding of the questions we seek to answer.
 The Honors Program invites students to satisfy university core requirements through the Honors Interdisciplinary Core where they can begin to consider the questions that drive our inquiry, and indeed, lie behind every bit of knowledge we study and learn.

 The Honors Program is not a major.
 Rather, students complete honors graduation requirements simultaneous to fulfilling their requirements in any undergraduate major.
 Yet, in many regards, graduation with honors parallels a major in terms of curricular structure, as is evident in the description of requirements that follows.
 Aligned fully with the BYU Aims document, the requirements for graduation with University Honors complement both major and university core education.
-The Honors curriculum, Great Questions, and Experiential Learning requirements enhance the university core components, while the Honors thesis requirement enhances the major education component.
+The Honors curriculum and Experiential Learning requirements enhance the university core components with an interdisciplinary approach, while the Honors thesis requirement provides in-depth, individual mentored research .
 To graduate with University Honors, the requirements are as follows:

 1. Honors Enrollment